actano/service-conventions/Readme.md

 * Use [actano eslint config](https://github.com/actano/javascript)
 * Expose `/health` endpoint which checks external dependencies (e.g. working database connection)
 * Expose `/metrics` endpoint (use [`prom-client`](https://www.npmjs.com/package/prom-client))

-## SemVer for production

-We are making use of [semantic versioning](https://semver.org/) to have a strictly monotonically increasing number as the Docker image tag.
-This enables us to revert to older versions because this will still create new image tags.

 ## Versioning of the REST-API
 In order to support breaking changes, we will add versioning to our REST-API.